Daniel-Liu-c0deb0t/Java-Fuzzy-Search/README.md

 #### Note
 - Characters like `"`, newline, tab, etc. can be escaped like `\"`, `\n`, `\t`, etc.
 - Percent signs in strings that accept variables can be escaped like `%%`
-- Hyphens in strings that represent a set of characters can be escaped like `--`
+- Hyphens in strings that represent sets of characters can be escaped like `--`

 ### How it works
+#### Parallelizing the algorithm
+Since handling a chunk of the input files that are specified by the template files does not require information from other chunks, the algorithm is a prime candidate for parallelization.
+The main thread essentially fills up a queue with large batches of input text, and worker threads process the batches in parallel.
+Each thread outputs the result of a whole batch at once, and synchronizes with other threads to ensure that only one thread is writing to the output files.
+Empirically, the speed benefit of multi-threading only shows on large input sizes.

 #### Matching all 3 types of patterns
 Each line in the template file is split into the patterns they represent.
 We will only examine the patterns in one line how they are matched.